Deltares/ra2ce/docs/docker_and_cloud/setting_up_infrastructure/kubernetes_deployment.rst

 Before deploying the EKS cluster, ensure you have the following prerequisites:

 - An AWS account with appropriate permissions to create resources like VPCs, subnets, EKS clusters, and EC2 instances.
 - Terraform installed on your local machine.
-You can download it from `here <https://www.terraform.io/downloads.html>`_ and follow the installation instructions.
+You can download it from `terraform official website <https://www.terraform.io/downloads.html>`_ and follow the installation instructions.
 - AWS CLI configured with appropriate credentials.
-You can install and configure AWS CLI by following the instructions `here <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html>`_.
+You can install and configure AWS CLI by following `the official user guidelines <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html>`_.

 Deployment Steps
 ----------------